TheCyberArcher/Awesome-cyber-criminal-list/README.md

 ### Active Hackers Group List :

 >Here is the list of active cybercriminal groups, this table is updated manually after research and cross-referencing of sources, the aim being to get as close as possible to the truth.
 The information may turn out to be inaccurate despite the profiling work carried out.
+The groups listed have been active since 2020 maximum in order to keep a useful list.

 >I advise you to particularly monitor the groups listed in order to obtain any vital information, some operate in a grouped manner, you may be able to plan and prepare your defense in the event of an attack targeting your perimeter.